-Elementary academy students will continue programming at their home school.
+Elementary academy students will continue programming at their home schools.

-If your child is registered in Sports Academy (Hockey, Soccer, Gym/Cheer/Dance, or Recreation), he/she will participate in these programs with modified programming, as described above, that meets safety measures of the guidelines of Alberta's Chief Medical Officer of Health and Alberta Health at the respective school sites.
-With extensive review by Alberta Health Services of modified academy programming, as of Oct.
-1, 2020, our jurisdiction is offering a modified sports and recreation academy based on approved venues and activities.
+If your child is registered in Hockey, Soccer, Gym/Cheer/Dance, or Recreation Academies, your child will be participating in these programs with modified programming as described above that meets safety measures of the Chief Medical Officer's and Alberta Health's guidelines at their respective school sites.

-Highly specific guidelines have been created, and the best person to discuss these activities and guidelines with our Sports Academy Consultant.
-If your child is in a High School Academy, or if you have an interest in registering for Sports/Recreation Academy, please contact Mr. Geoff Giacobbo.
+Highly specific guidelines have been created and the best person to discuss these activities and guidelines with is Geoff Giacobbo, Sports Academy Consultant.
+If you have an interest in registering in Sports/Recreation Academy, please contact Mr. Giacobbo at: ggiacobbo@gsacrd.ab.ca.